 Your colleague is an idiot, how to tell him?

-Good session on how to give constructive feedback; and avoiding offensive language.
+Good session on how to give constructive feedback; and avoid offensive language.